opencredo/terrahelp/README.md

 The above encryption can either be done against the entire file, or inline, i.e. only the sensitive data within the tfstate file is encrypted.

+The following blog post also provides an intial overview of how the encryption functionality can be used.

 ## Installation

 ### Pre-built binary